Clocking and controlling attosecond currents in a scanning tunnelling microscope: Results

 A crucial question which needs to be answered is the underlying physics of the electron transport.
-An ultrafast STM experiment~\cite{Garg2020} and theory studies~\cite{Ma2024,Borisov2025,Ma2025} show that the dichotomy of a multiphoton regime and a laser-induced tunnelling regime, parametrized by the Keldysh parameter~\cite{Keldysh1965} $\gamma$, also governs ultrafast STM.
-In STM, the only measurement observable is the average current, unlike in nanotip photoemission experiments, for instance, where the photoelectron spectrum can reveal crucial information about the underlying physics (see, e.g.~\cite{Kruger2011,Piglosiewicz2014,Dienstbier2023}).
-Here we measure the scaling of the laser-induced current with total laser power (SH and fundamental), shown in Fig.~\ref{fig3}a in a double-logarithmic scale.
+An ultrafast STM experiment~\cite{Garg2020} and theory studies~\cite{Kim2021,Ma2024,Borisov2025,Ma2025} show that the dichotomy of a multiphoton regime and a laser-induced tunnelling regime, parametrized by the Keldysh parameter~\cite{Keldysh1965} $\gamma$, also governs ultrafast STM.
+In STM, the only measurement observable is the average current, unlike in nanotip photoemission experiments, for instance, where the photoelectron spectrum can reveal crucial information about the underlying physics~\cite{Kruger2011,Piglosiewicz2014,Dienstbier2023}.
+Thus, in the STM geometry, attosecond timing must be inferred from current measurements over control parameters such as two-colour delay, laser power, junction width and bias voltage, rather than from a directly measured electron spectrum, combined with a projection of the measurement results on theory approaches (see Supplementary Information for a detailed discussion).
+First, we measure the scaling of the laser-induced current with total laser power (SH and fundamental), shown in Fig.~\ref{fig3}a in a double-logarithmic scale.
 Freezing the tip at zero bias, we determine the power scaling of the amplitude of the two-colour current modulation for three different junction widths, free from any other signals.
-We observe that the current increases approximately like a power law with a slope of $3.5$, which may indicate the absorption of 3 or 4 photons from the two-colour pulse.
-However, beyond a power of 4\,mW, the nonlinearity begins to decrease.
-A soft kink appears in the scaling, a signature of the transition to the tunnelling regime of ultrafast STM~\cite{Garg2020,Ma2024}, analogous to photoemission from nanostructures~\cite{Bormann2010,Dombi2010}.
-Another effect that may contribute to the kink is the fact that we begin to transfer more than one electron per laser pulse starting at an average current of 13\,pA.
+We observe that the current increases in a nonlinear way.
+We perform an analysis of the effective nonlinearity as a function of total laser power (Fig.~\ref{fig3}b) which shows that the current scales approximately like a power law with order 3.8 at low powers.
+This may indicate the absorption of 3 or 4 photons from the two-colour pulse.
+However, beyond a power of 3\,mW, the nonlinearity begins to decrease.
+A soft kink appears in the scaling of Fig.~\ref{fig3}a, a signature of the transition to the strong-field tunnelling regime of ultrafast STM~\cite{Garg2020,Kim2021,Ma2024}, analogous to photoemission from nanostructures~\cite{Bormann2010,Dombi2010}.
+Another effect that may contribute to the kink is the fact that we begin to transfer more than one electron per laser pulse starting at an average current of 13\,pA at a total laser power of 5\,mW.